Western leopard toad (Amietophrynus pantherinus)

 |Size||Length: up to 14 cm (2)|

-The western leopard toad is a large and beautifully patterned toad, marked on the back with striking reddish-brown blotches on a bright yellow background.
+The western leopard toad (Amietophrynus pantherinus) is a large and beautifully patterned toad, marked on the back with striking reddish-brown blotches on a bright yellow background.
 A pale yellow stripe usually runs down the length of the spine, while the underside is cream coloured, and the top of the head is reddish (2) (3).
-The skin is rough, and there are two large, distinct, reddish coloured glands, known as parotoid glands, on either side of the head, behind the eyes (2) (3).
+The skin is rough, and there is a large, distinct, reddish coloured gland, known as a parotoid gland, on either side of the head, behind the eyes (2) (3).
 The distinctive markings of the western leopard toad are unique to each individual (2).

 The western leopard toad can be distinguished from its close relative, the eastern leopard toad (Amietophrynus pardalis), by its more brilliant colouration, larger markings and broader parotoid glands (4).
 It also closely resembles Ranger’s toad, Amietophrynus rangeri, but the latter has darker, smaller markings and usually only one elongated patch between the eyes, rather than two (2) (5).
 The western leopard toad is also recognised by its distinctive call, described as a deep, pulsed ‘snore’ (2) (3).

 The western leopard toad is restricted to a small area of coastal lowlands in the Western Cape Province of South Africa, where it occurs from the Cape Peninsula eastward to Gansbaii.
 It is not found more than 10 kilometres inland (1) (2) (3) (6).